 - Insurance companies: may use your score as part of a credit-based rate

-Where Can I Find My FICO 8 Score?
+How Do I Find My FICO 8 Score?

 You can purchase your FICO 8 score directly from MyFICO.com.
 Additionally, many credit card companies offer their customers free credit score reporting- it’s a great idea to get in the habit of checking your score monthly if that's available to you.